Agenebode: Location

 Agenebode is bounded by Ivioghe, Egor, Emokweme villages, and the River Niger.
-Agenebode city is the ancestral home city of all Weppa and Uwanno people, both at home and in the diaspora.
+Agenebode city is the ancestral home city of all Weppa and Wanno people, both at home and in the diaspora.
 There’s a general market at the center of the city and people attend every five days to buy fresh groceries.
 People are friendly and content in Agenebode.

 Agenebode is divided into different quarters, which are called Ighaewo, Egbado, Otoukwe, Igegbode (upland).
-The main areas of growth for the town are towards Emokweme, Egor and Ivioghe villages, Iviebua Igbagba and Agiele.
+The major town are Emokweme, Egor and Ivioghe villages, Iviebua Igbagba and Agiele.

 History

+Agenebode is a contraction of the Edo words Ago-ni-ba-ode - “Camp of the guard” - Ago camp; ni - those; ha - watch; Ode - road or way: for those watching the Road”.

+It is a historic town located in northern Edo State and forms part of the Etsako East Local Government Area.
+The town is primarily inhabited by the Uwanno subgroup of the Afemai Afenmai people, who trace their origins to migrations from the ancient Benin Kingdom.
+Historical traditions and cultural links suggest that many Etsako communities, including those in Agenebode, descend from Benin warriors, hunters, and nobles who migrated northward during various phases of the Benin Empire's expansion.